 Coffee Stories

 I believe everyone has a story, and a lot of those stories happen over a cup of coffee - or a series of cups of coffee - shared together.
 These ‘life' coffee stories happen whether coffee is sipped alone while doing devotions, or taking a morning stroll through your garden, or with a family member, or with a friend, or even with a foe.
+A simple cup of coffee has a powerful influence in bringing back memories of sharing time together.
+Those memories are summoned by the aroma and the taste every time we sip a fresh brewed cup.
+Each new cup of coffee adds to the warm experiences from our past.

 I created this series, because coffee makes us stop what we're doing for a moment.
 We take time to savor the aroma and the taste.
 We share time together with others.
 Time, that all-important factor in building friendships.
 When I worked at the coffee house I would get a bit nervous when a line would form and people would have to wait for their coffee.
 I would then remember that it takes time in order to create that perfect blend of espresso, steamed milk and chocolate and that would help relax me.